DRVR1/Random-Navigator/readme.md

 When using a vpn, this adds a layer of privacy, getting difficult to hackers from using an end-to-end confirmation attack.
 Remember that you will need to obfuscate package sizes.

-## what config is avaliable?

-### config section of main.py:

-browser = 1-chrome, 2-firefox, 3-edge

-staytime_ = random interval of time it stays in a website in seconds (from, to)

-totaltime_ = time the browser is open before close

-breaktime_ = how much to wait before re-open the browser

-startups = times the browser will close and re-open again to simulate a break from browsing (if 0, it never closes)

 # Requirements:

 bs4==0.0.1